 Visiting inpatients at our hospitals

 Visiting inpatients in our hospitals continues to be suspended, unless there are exceptional circumstances.
-For more information please click here.
+For more information, including guidance on maternity, please click here.

 Any changes to this policy will be updated on this page.